-Scientists at "Rosatom State Corporation" have begun producing custom titanium implants for maxillofacial surgery on a 3D printer.
+Scientists from "GK Rosatom" have started producing custom titanium implants for maxillofacial surgery on a 3D printer.
 In the future, they plan to mass-produce implants with a biocompatible coating for traumatology and orthopedics, as well as grow organs from living cells using a bioprinter.

 The laboratory was opened a year ago at the scientific and production center of medical devices of the Troitsk Institute for Innovation and Fusion Research (TRINITI).
 During this time, they have mastered the full cycle of production of individual titanium implants, which have already been installed in five patients.
-The first of them had an implant installed in the fall of 2023.
+The first of these implants was installed in the fall of 2023.

 Two 3D printers for the laboratory were produced by TsNIITMASH.
 Printing is carried out from pure titanium and titanium alloy.

 An individual implant is produced in seven days.
 The process includes modeling and design, printing, heat treatment, post-processing, quality control, sterilization and packaging.
-Production is almost waste-free, since the powder remaining after printing is collected, dried and sieved for reuse.
+The production is almost waste-free, since the powder remaining after printing is collected, dried and sieved for reuse.

 Read related materials: